jmal1/azure-docs/articles/azure-app-configuration/howto-integrate-azure-managed-service-identity.md

 ```

 You might see runtime-specific automation in the output, such as MSBuild for ASP.NET, `npm install` for Node.js, and `pip install` for Python.

+> [!IMPORTANT]
+> If you receive an error, verify that the branch is correct with `git branch -a`.

+> [!TIP]
+> If prompted for your Windows login information, close the authentication window to continue.
+You can then enter your User Deployment credentials in the CLI.

 ### Browse to the Azure web app